duglin/xreg-github/README.md

   unique within the scope of their parent
 - make sure we throw an error if ?specversion on HTTP requests specifies the wrong version
-- make sure we have tests for resoucre.readonly - in particular DELETE
+- make sure we have tests for resource.readonly - in particular DELETE

 - pagination
 - have DB generate the COLLECTIONcount attributes so people can query over